-- c.
+c.
 Notification of Debriefing.
-The CO should inform the offeror of the scheduled debriefing date by electronic means with return receipt to acknowledge receipt.
-If the offeror requests a later debriefing date, the CO should require the offeror to acknowledge in writing that it was offered an earlier date, but requested a later date instead.
-This procedure will protect FAA's interests if the offeror subsequently files a protest. - d.
+The CO should-informs the offeror of the scheduled debriefing date by electronic means with return receipt to acknowledge receipt.
+If the offeror requests a later debriefing date, the CO should-requires the offeror to acknowledge in writing that it was offered an earlier date, but requested a later date instead.
+This procedure will-protects FAA's interests if the offeror subsequently files a protest.

+d.
 Debriefing Methods and Location.
 The CO debriefs one unsuccessful offeror at a time.
 The CO selects the method and location of the debriefing.
 Although face-to-face debriefings are frequently used, a debriefing may be by telephone or other electronic means acceptable to the offeror and FAA.
-It may be burdensome for an offeror to attend in person and the needs of the offeror should be give due consideration.
-The CO may provide an advance copy of the debriefing to the offeror and allow the offeror to provide written questions for FAA to review before the debriefing. - e.
+It may be burdensome for an offeror to attend in person and the needs of the offeror should beare given due consideration.
+The CO may provide an advance copy of the debriefing to the offeror and allow the offeror to provide written questions for FAA to review before the debriefing.

+e.
 Attendees.
 The CO selects FAA attendees, and chairs and controls the debriefing.
-The CO should ask an offeror to identify all individuals by name and position who will attend the debriefing.
-Normally, the CO should not restrict the number of personnel the debriefed offeror may bring unless there are space limitations.
-It is important to ensure appropriate FAA personnel attend for it to be a meaningful debriefing.
+The CO should asks an offeror to identify all individuals by name and position who will attend the debriefing.
+Normally, the CO should does not restrict the number of personnel the debriefed offeror may bring unless there are space limitations.
+It is important to eEnsureing appropriate FAA personnel attend for itthe debriefing to be a meaningful debriefing is important.
 The CO may rely on SET members to address specialized areas of the offerors' proposals.
-Legal counsel should participate in preparation and review of the debriefing materials.
-If the offeror's legal counsel will attend the debriefing, FAA legal should also attend.
+Legal counsel should participates in preparation and review of the debriefing materials.
+If the offeror's legal counsel will attend the debriefing, FAA legal should also attends.
 If there are indicators a protest is likely, inform FAA's legal counsel.
-However, the CO must not deny a debriefing because a protest is threatened or has already been filed. - f.
+However, tThe CO must not deny a debriefing because a protest is threatened or has already been filed.

+f.
 Preparing for a Debriefing.
 The extent of preparation varies with the complexity of the source selection.
 Sometimes, preparing debriefing charts is sufficient.
 Other times, a written script and dry run rehearsals may be beneficial.
 Because debriefings are time sensitive, preparation may begin before proposal evaluation is complete.
 SET members may assist in preparing debriefing materials.
-The CO should brief all FAA personnel who will attend the debriefing on their roles during the debriefing. - g.
+The CO should briefs all FAA personnel who will attend the debriefing on their roles during the debriefing.

+g.
 Information Provided.
-In a post-award debriefing, the CO discloses: - The evaluation rating and significant strengths and weaknesses of the debriefed offeror's proposal; - The debriefed offeror's total evaluated price/cost and the awardee's total evaluated price/cost; - A general summary of the rationale for the award decision.
+In a post-award debriefing, the CO discloses the following:

+- The evaluation rating; significant strengths and weaknesses; strengths and weaknesses; and deficiencies and significant strengths and weaknesses of the debriefed offeror's proposal; - The debriefed offeror's total evaluated price/cost and the awardee's total evaluated price/cost; and - A general summary of the rationale for the award decision.